Through charitable giving, fundraising and our unique social responsibility programme, giving back to our local communities is one of our priorities.

 Break down economic barriers to create equality of opportunity for young people

 Encourage our staff to get involved and share their expertise

 Influence policy makers to help make IT education better

 How we're helping our communities

-As well as donating £100,000 by 2019, we work with the Prince’s Trust to help young people increase their
+As well as donating £100,000 by 2019, we work with the Prince’s Trust to help young people increase their technical abilities.

 Over this past year, I’ve really enjoyed working in partnership with CCEA to build a CPD programme that would allow primary school teachers the opportunity to build their confidence and skills within digital technologies.
 As well as making a difference in our local community, it’s given me opportunities to build relationships with other IT companies in Northern Ireland.
 I can’t wait to see what the next phase of the programme brings!